-The band rehearses regularly on Monday evenings at St Joseph's Church in Maidenhead (see Personnel page for details).
+The band rehearses regularly on Monday evenings at the Salvation Army hall in Maidenhead (see Personnel page for details).

 From the outset, Ascot Brass has shared its events with young musicians and has worked with the Taplow Youth Choir and Junior Choirs, Berkshire Youth Choir and Berkshire Youth Percussion Ensemble as well as with highly acclaimed choral groups such as Signature, Tamesis Chamber Choir and Staines Salvation Army Songsters.